anqa-ai/Anqa-Assignment/README.md

 ## What's Included
 - **`raw-webapp-template/`** - A Next.js application with sample interfaces (PDF signer, SAQ form)
+- **`raw-webapp-template/.env.example`** provides the example for a .env with the required headers for interacting with the API backend (we will provide these for you)
+   - in the case that you wish to make API calls diretly (via Postman, curl etc...) you need to set the headers as `x-client-uuid` and `x-api-key` provided in the .env
 - **`openapi.json`** - Complete API specification with all available endpoints

 ## API Documentation
 Review the `openapi.json` file for details on all available API endpoints and their schemas.